-What Is a Courtesy Call?
+What Is Courtesy Calling?

 Courtesy calls typically occur after the initial purchase or interaction with a customer.
 They are often positioned as a post-sale follow-up.
-However, they can also be used throughout the customer journey to nurture the relationship and foster long-term loyalty.

 These calls can be conducted over the phone or via video conferencing, depending on the nature of the business and the customer’s preference.